 - If you still can’t get it to set without burning, start with a little less of the dandelion tea.

-- Also, you can remove the syrup from the heat once the thermometer registers 300 degrees F. and let the temperature to rise on its own for the last 10 degrees.
+- Also, you can remove the syrup from the heat once the thermometer registers 290°F. Let the temperature rise on its own for the last 10 degrees.
 I often have to do this on my electric stove.

 Dandelion Candy Mistakes